siloxa/badgify/README.md

 - [Acknowledgement](#acknowledgement)

 ## Hosts
-You can use any of the following hosts to badgify APIs:
+You can use any of the following hosts to use badgify APIs:

 ```md
 https://badgify.thex.solutions